 Mountain View, California: Computer History Museum

 The world's largest collection of computing artifacts.
-Has everything from an Altair 8800 to a Cray supercomputer, the world's first computer mouse (in a wood case), and a working replica of a 19th century Babbage Difference Engine.
+Has everything from an Altair 8800 to a Cray supercomputer, and the world's first computer mouse (in a wood case).

 - Address: